Gender and Welfare State Regimes: Health Status

 Perceived health status is impacted in a couple of ways in regards the welfare state regimes.
 These factors include benefits received through differing ideologies and socio-economic disadvantages which groups of people face.
 When focusing on benefits which people receive, liberal welfare states have minimal access to benefits because of the minimal government influence.
 As well, privatized care requires means testing and strict criteria in order to be considered for care.
 The conservative welfare state has benefits which are earnings related and depend on what the employer decides to offer their employees.
 Conservative regimes also believe in family ties which impact the amount of personal care a person receives.
-The liberal and conservative welfare state regimes provide benefits depending on an individuals engagement in the workforce.
+The liberal and conservative welfare state regimes provide benefits depending on an individual's engagement in the workforce.
 As has been noted, women tend to face a disadvantage in employment opportunity and wages.
 This makes it difficult to receive good health benefits in liberal and conservative regimes.
 The social democratic welfare state believes in universal public care services in return for full employment by society.
 The social democratic regime believes in creating equality for all with access to good health and health care.
 This regime is able to do this because it has a fully contributive market economy which agrees to decommidifying their labour for this care.

 A study conducted by Eikemo et al. depicts how welfare state regimes impact health issues caused by socio-economic disadvantages.
 The authors do so through the European Social Survey which focused on 21 different countries.
 The main findings were that liberal and social democratic regimes had a higher perceived health rating than the conservative regime.
 The study relates these findings to the decommodification theory.
 Liberal and social democratic regimes substitute worker wages and receive care service to compensate for that loss.
 These services are seen to correlate with better health.
 On the other hand, the conservative view rejects decommodifiction, causing the access for necessary care to be lower.
 Socio-economic explanations for gender health also point to women being more vulnerable to health problems.
 Women disproportionally represent the poorer populations across the welfare state regimes.
 Women who are economically deprived are more vulnerable to infectious disease, arthritis, migraines, stress, mental illness (depression), and increased risk to heart disease.